East-West: Best of Both - Culture for the 21st Century.

-Today, the popularity of integrating the two styles is more widely accepted and becoming increasingly popular.
+Today, the popularity of integrating the two styles are more widely accepted and becoming increasingly popular.

 It is said that the way to a person’s heart is through the tummy.
 The sharing of meals always plays a central part to keeping family and community together.
 Through food we are able to bond with family, friends and community.
 We get to know about our way of life, our values how we identify ourselves, what makes us similar and different to others and to celebrate special occasions around meals.

 Being part of a multicultural community or family has the advantage of being exposed to different types of cuisines and cooking styles.
 Meals revolve around individual preferences and a combination of foods rather than a preference for one type of cuisine.
 For instance some meals may be Asian such as Sushi, Chinese stir fry whilst others may be Western.
 For instance spaghetti bolognaise, Pizza, Hamburger, or perhaps a fusion dish or style might be selected on other days.

 The rule of thumb being that one does not need to make a choice.
 We can enjoy both Eastern and Western meals and sometimes find ways to blend them harmoniously.

 food that looks good, taste good and is of course always the ideal.